2011 Finnish parliamentary election: Centre Party

 The party of incumbent Prime Minister Mari Kiviniemi suffered the heaviest defeat in the election.
 This was also the biggest loss in the party's history and the biggest loss for any party in the country's post-World War II history.
 The leader of the Centre Party Kiviniemi called the result "catastrophic" for her party and said that the party's immediate future would be in the opposition.
 The Centre Party's support was highest in the Oulu electoral district with 33.4% of the votes and lowest in the Helsinki electoral district with 4.5%.

 Christian Democrats

 The Christian Democrats' leader Päivi Räsänen considered the party's loss of one seat relatively small considering what she termed the "political storm" that had swept through Finland during the electoral campaign.
-Support for the Christian Democrats was highest in the Tavastia electoral district with 6.8% of the votes and lowest in the Lapland electoral district with 1.6% of the votes.
+Support for the Christian Democrats was highest in the Häme electoral district with 6.8% of the votes and lowest in the Lapland electoral district with 1.6% of the votes.